fireplusteam/Inject/README.md

 If anyone in your project wants to use injection, they only need to:

 - You must add "-Xlinker -interposable" (without the double quotes and on separate lines) to the "Other Linker Flags" of all targets in your project for the **Debug** configuration (qualified by the simulator SDK to avoid complications with bitcode), refer to [InjectionForXcode documentation](https://github.com/johnno1962/InjectionIII#limitationsfaq) if you run into any issues
+- Also in newer Xcode need to go to "Editor/Add Build Setting/Add User-Defined Setting" and add a value for EMIT_FRONTEND_COMMAND_LINES (set to "YES") to your project's Debug build settings
 -  Download newest version of Xcode Injection from it's [GitHub Page](https://github.com/johnno1962/InjectionIII/releases)
   - Unpack it and place under `/Applications`
 - Make sure that the Xcode version you are using to compile our projects is under the default location: `/Applications/Xcode.app`